What the $2 trillion economic stimulus package will mean for you - Marketplace

 What the $2 trillion economic stimulus package will mean for you

-The Senate has unanimously approved a $2 trillion economic stimulus package — the largest economic rescue measure in history — to help businesses and employees affected by the COVID-19 crisis.
+The House of Representatives has approved a $2 trillion economic stimulus package — the largest economic rescue measure in history — to help businesses and employees affected by the COVID-19 crisis.

-The bill will now head to the House of Representatives, where it’s set to vote on Friday.
+The bill, which was unanimously approved by the Senate on Wednesday, is now expected to be signed by President Donald Trump.

 Since the novel coronavirus began spreading across the U.S., businesses across the country have shuttered and laid off workers.
 For the week of March 21, about 3.3 million had filed unemployment claims — the largest number on record.

-Note: This post was updated on March 27 at 2:06 p.m.
-Eastern time.